SpinalHDL/SpinalWorkshop/src/main/scala/workshop/uart/spec.md

 ## RTL diagram

-This module is divided in 4 Area :
+This Component is divided in 4 Area :

 - sampler : Which implement the UART baud filter
 - bitTimer : Which could be configured by the FSM to provide a tick on each end of UART baud.
 - bitCounter : Which is a simple clearable counter.
 - stateMachine : Which manage all this stuff together.

+There is some explanation diagrams : <br>
 ![](assets/diagram.png)